-- Personal hygiene items are available at the hospital. - Please make sure you pack shorts, tops and non-skid flat shoes or tennis shoes.
-Bring tops that button or zip in the front; pants with an elastic waistband are also preferred because they are easier to get on and off. - You may bring a laptop, iPad/tablet, e-reader and cell phone to your inpatient room after surgery.
-However, staff cannot be held responsible for valuables during your stay. - Bring any available assistive devices (such as a cane) to the hospital so we may inspect them for safety and adjust them to fit your height. - You must also bring the following to the hospital: - A copy of your Advance Directives (See Appendix C for information) - O Your insurance card, prescription card, driver's license or photo I.D., and any co-payment required by your insurance company. - A list of any medications you have taken within the last 30 days including prescription, over the counter, and any herbal supplements. - O CPAP or Bi-PAP machine if needed
+- Personal hygiene items are available at the hospital.
+Please make sure you pack shorts, tops and non-skid flat shoes or tennis shoes. - You may bring a laptop, iPad/tablet, e-reader and cell phone to your inpatient room after surgery.
+However, staff cannot be held responsible for valuables during your stay. - Bring any available assistive devices (rolling walker/front-wheeled walker/etc.) to the hospital so we may inspect them for safety and adjust them to fit your height. - You must also bring the following to the hospital: - A copy of your Advance Directives (See Appendix C for information) - Your insurance card, prescription card, driver's license or photo I.D., and any co-payment required by your insurance company. - A list of any medications you have taken within the last 30 days including prescription, over the counter, and any herbal supplements. - CPAP or Bi-PAP machine if needed